 Why It Feels Like a Milestone

 Because it is one.
 The inflation basket is bureaucratic, dry, and unglamorous.
 Nobody celebrates getting added to a spreadsheet.
-But this particular spreadsheet reflects what a nation of 67 million people actually spends its money on.
+But this particular spreadsheet reflects what a nation of sixty-seven million people actually spends its money on.
 When the statisticians say AF beer belongs there and premium pub lager doesn't, they're describing a genuine shift in how Britain drinks.

 Five years ago, AF beer was a curiosity.
 Two years ago, it was a trend.
 Now it's an economic indicator.
 That trajectory tells you everything about where this market is heading.